Skip to Content

 Many cenotes are filled with amazing stalactites and stalagmites

-One of the special cenote systems we explored was at Native Park Tulum (Jungle Maya eco-park), where we rapelled down into Sac-Actun.
+One of the special cenote systems we explored was at the Jungle Maya eco-park, where we rapelled down into Sac-Actun.

 Sac-Actun is the world’s longest underground river and cenote system, mapped by National Geographic cave divers.
 Mayan artifacts have been found here, along with 12,000-year-old human bones.

-A Maya shaman blessed us first, then we snorkeled in the dark (underwater flashlights in hand) behind our guide through astonishingly beautiful freshwater caves.
+After a Maya shaman blessing, we snorkeled through the dark waters (underwater flashlights in hand).
+We followed our guide through astonishingly beautiful freshwater caves.

 Gran Cenote is one of the most popular cenotes, partly because it’s only a few minutes away from Tulum.
 It also has lots of turtles and fish, with birds and bats flying above you.